Nyanyan/Egaroucid/web_resources/en/technology/benchmarks/format/index.md

 ## Play against Edax 4.6

-[Edax 4.6](https://github.com/abulmo/edax-reversi/releases/tag/v4.6) is one of the best Othello AI in the world.
+[Edax 4.6](https://github.com/abulmo/edax-reversi/releases/tag/v4.6) is one of the best open-source Othello AI in the world.

 If I set the game from the very beginning, same line appears a lot.
 To avoid this, I set the game from many different near-draw lines.